An algorithm for the optimal solution of variable knockout problems: Conclusions

 We presented an algorithm for the optimal solution of the problem.
 We also illustrated how our algorithm could be adapted when the number of variables knocked out is specified (i.e.~when we have a cardinality constraint).

-To illustrate our knockout approach computational results were given for the problem of finding the minimal number of arcs to knockout from a directed network such that, after knockout, the shortest path from an origin node to a destination node was of length at least a specified value.
+To illustrate our knockout approach we used publicly available test problems.
+Computational results were given for the problem of finding the minimal number of arcs to knockout from a directed network such that, after knockout, the shortest path from an origin node to a destination node was of length at least a specified value.
 We also presented results for shortest path cardinality constrained knockout.